giocopp/Plotly-Dash-Tutorial/README.md

 <br>

 ## 🌐 Introduction
 In a data-intensive world, understanding and communicating complex data effectively is crucial.
-This workshop introduces the importance of interactive graphics in data science and the capabilities of `Plotly` and `Dash`, two great tools for creating vibrant visual narratives.
+This workshop introduces the importance of interactive graphics in data science and the capabilities of `Plotly` and `Dash`, two great tools for creating complex yet intuitive narratives from data.

 <br>